-If you're wondering how to pronounce my name, try "Kwee-veen Oh Rye Allah" on for size.
+If you're wondering how to pronounce my name, try "Kwee-veen Oh Rye Alla" on for size.
 It's not quite right, but as a first attempt it's not too shabby.

-I've had the extraordinary pleasure of performing on some of the most beautiful stages in the world, including the Sydney Opera House, the Royal Albert Hall and the Lincoln Center, although some of my favourite performances have been much more intimate and ephemeral events, special one-off things invented by friends.
+I've had the extraordinary pleasure of performing on some of the most beautiful stages in the world, including the Sydney Opera House, the Royal Albert Hall and Carnegie Hall, although some of my favourite performances have been much more intimate and ephemeral events, special one-off things invented by friends.
 I live in Dublin, and love it for the place and the people.

 You are very welcome here, and I hope you enjoy exploring this page yourself!